-On December 31, 2018, the Company granted 12,187,420 share options to employees pursuant to the 2018 Plan.
+On December 31, 2018 and August 12, 2019, the Company granted 12,187,420 and 5,414,300 share options to employees pursuant to the 2018 Plan and the Revised 2018 Plan respectively.

 These options were granted with exercise prices denominated in US\$.
-The grantees can exercise vested options after the commencement date of exercise and before the end of its contractual term (i.e. 5 years after the commencement date of exercise).
+The grantees can exercise vested options after the commencement date of exercise and before the end of its contractual term (i.e. 6 years after the commencement date of exercise).
 The commencement date of exercise is 6 months after the completion of the IPO.